EdgeNet-project/edgenet/README.md

 <!-- You can click on them to go through [technical documentation](/docs/custom_resources.md) or see the [detailed concepts](/docs/README.md#concepts). -->

-* [Multitenancy](/docs/README.md#multitenancy): EdgeNet enables the utilization of a shared cluster by multiple tenants who lack trust in each other.
-Tenants can allocate resource quotas or slices, and they also have the ability to offer their resources to other tenants.
-This functionality empowers tenants to function both as providers and consumers, operating in both vendor and consumer modes.
+* [Multitenancy](/docs/README.md#multitenancy): EdgeNet enables the utilization of a shared cluster by multiple teams who lack trust in each other.
+Teams can allocate resource quotas or slices, and they also have the ability to offer their resources to other teams.
+This functionality empowers teams to function both as providers and consumers, operating in both vendor and consumer modes.

 * [Multiprovider](/docs/README.md#multiprovider): By accommodating the collaboration of diverse providers, EdgeNet encourages numerous entities to contribute to nodes, thus fostering a rich and expansive ecosystem that thrives on heterogeneity.
 With the power of multitenancy, contributors with different hardware can easily lend their hardware.